-- Respect: following directions, speaking with appropriate tone and words to adults - Responsibility: students taking ownership of their work and material - Kindness: treating one's fellow students appropriately - Leadership: problem solving/ conflict resolution, standing up for what is right, making good choices, have been defined for each school setting so that they clearly delineate how a student can meet these standards.
+- Respect: following directions, speaking with appropriate tone and words to adults - Responsibility: students taking ownership of their work and material - Kindness: treating one's fellow students appropriately - Leadership: problem solving/ conflict resolution, standing up for what is right, making good choices, star expectations are posted throughout the school and have been defined for each school setting so that they clearly delineate how a student can meet these standards.
 Throughout the year, different aspects of these broad character traits will be emphasized through various lessons, interventions and activities as we teach and promote these values.